craigbarnes/dte/contrib/README.md

 alias longest-line 'unselect; eval awk -f $DTE_HOME/scripts/longest-line.awk'
 ```

-Bind Ctrl+o to run a customized `fzf` file picker (see the comments in
+Bind Ctrl+o to run a customized `fzf` file picker and open the selected files
-the script for more details):
+(see the comments in the script for additional details):

 ```sh
 bind C-o 'eval $DTE_HOME/scripts/fzf.sh'